MrSk1ll3r/project/README.md

 For the `elk` folder containing the `docker-compose.yml` file, the location is not critical; however, for the sake of a clean experiment and better interaction, it is recommended to place the `elk` folder in `/home/user`.

 The `filebeat` folder must be installed only in the system directory `/etc`, because `filebeat.yml` performs the analysis of the logs themselves.
-After installation, carefully check the status/permissions of the `filebeat.yml` file!!!
-It must be accessible as root If `filebeat.yml` is not owned by root, it is recommended to create this file yourself by inserting the code at new.txt file.
+After installation, carefully check the status/permissions of the `filebeat.yml` file.
+!!!
+It must be accessible as root.
+If `filebeat.yml` is not owned by root, it is recommended to create this file yourself by inserting the code at new.txt file.